TEL:+1 214.698.3233

 Government and Public Service Experience

-Her record of public service also includes appointments to various boards and commissions.
-Among the most notable are her election as a member of the Administrative Conference of the United States, a trustee of the United States Supreme Court Historical Society, a trustee of the Texas Supreme Court Historical Society, and a member of the Federalist Society’s Board of Visitors.
-She is also vice chair of the Federal Judicial Evaluation Committee, appointed by U.S. Senators John Cornyn and Ted Cruz to evaluate potential appointments of all federal judges and U.S. Attorneys in Texas, and has previously served on the U.S. Magistrate Judge Merit Selection Panel for the Northern District of Texas.
-She has also testified before Congress on issues of importance to the business community.
+Her record of public service also includes appointments to various boards and commissions, including the Administrative Conference of the United States, the United States Supreme Court Historical Society, the Texas Supreme Court Historical Society, and the Federalist Society Board of Visitors.
+She is vice chair of the Federal Judicial Evaluation Committee, appointed by U.S. Senators John Cornyn and Ted Cruz to evaluate potential appointments of all federal judges and U.S. Attorneys in Texas.
+She has also served on the U.S. Magistrate Judge Merit Selection Panel for the Northern District of Texas.
+She has testified before Congress on issues of importance to the business community.

 Other Background Information

-An active pro bono litigator, Mrs. Ho works most frequently with the First Liberty Institute and as amicus counsel for the National Organization for Victim Assistance and the National Crime Victim Law Institute.
-Her amicus briefs have been cited by the Supreme Court both during oral argument and in multiple opinions.
-She is a frequent public speaker and active member of the Federalist Society, the American Law Institute, and the Washington Legal Foundation’s Legal Policy Advisory Board.
+An active pro bono litigator, Allyson works most frequently with the First Liberty Institute, the National Organization for Victim Assistance, and the National Crime Victim Law Institute.
+Her amicus briefs have been repeatedly cited in multiple Supreme Court opinions and during oral argument.
+She is a frequent public speaker and active member of the Federalist Society, the American Law Institute, and the Washington Legal Foundation Legal Policy Advisory Board.

 University of Chicago Law School - 2000 Juris Doctor